oneapi-src/oneDNN/doc/programming_model/data_types.md

     model implementation.

 @note
-    f64 is only supported for convolution primitive, on the GPU engine.
+    f64 is only supported for convolution and layer normalization primitives, on the GPU engine.

 See topics for the corresponding data types details:
  * @ref dev_guide_inference_int8